 Status: Registration opens Feb 25, 8:30 am (PT)

 10:00 am—4:00 pm

 NGR only; no credit/letter grade

 Negotiating well is critical to success in any field.
 We negotiate on a daily basis at work, at home, and elsewhere.
 Yet too often, people lacking strong negotiation skills damage relationships and reach suboptimal outcomes.
 This interactive workshop covers the fundamental principles for achieving excellent results in any negotiation, from colleagues and customers to friends and family members.
 In this workshop, we will explore the impact of trust, communication, and the balance between collaboration and assertiveness, as well as when to walk away from a negotiation.
 The workshop will incorporate a variety of activities, including simulations, role-playing, videos, and discussions, to create a highly engaging experience.
 Students will come away with practical tools and techniques for generating creative solutions in difficult situations.

-This course includes a non-refundable materials fee of $5 to be paid at the time of registration.
 Please note: Section A and Section B of “Negotiation Mastery: Achieving Outstanding Results and Relationships” cover the same content.